tailor-cms/author/docs/concepts/content-container.md

 On the more complex end of the spectrum, we have the Exam Content Container.
 Unlike a simple page, an Exam can include not just Question Content Elements, but also additional information like Exam Groups and employ a different layout.
-Content Containers are enabler for a more Tailored authoring experience and Content Element reuse.
+Consider Content Containers as an enabler for a more Tailored authoring experience and Content Element reuse.

 ## Extensibility